Decathlon/tzatziki/tzatziki-spring/README.md

 ```

 ## Retrieving a bean from Spring Context
 Thanks to the usage of a method call and a special ObjectSteps' context variable, we can retrieve a bean of a specific type or by name.
+However it will be a clone of the bean with the same attributes but won't use the original bean.
+Due to this, Spies for example won't work as expected (maybe a future update will allow to call the real instance instead ?)
 A simple `getBean(Class)` call of `AbstractApplicationContext` (through `_application` context variable) specifying the class through qualified name or class name surrounded by brackets:
 ```gherkin
 Given that helloController is a HelloController "{{{[_application.getBean({{{HelloController}}})]}}}" # or Given that helloController is a HelloController "{{{[_application.getBean(com.decathlon.tzatziki.app.api.HelloController)]}}}"